-Then I use my stick blender to blend the cooked pumpkin into pumpkiny goodness.
-I use my large *silicone muffin pan to freeze the puree in 1-cup increments.
+The easiest way I’ve found is to use a large *silicone muffin pan to freeze the puree in 1-cup increments.

 Frozen Pumpkin Puree For Homemade Granola

 When I’m in the mood to make my granola I pull out 2 frozen disks of pumpkin puree to account fo the 2 cups of puree in my recipe.

-ALSO, I’ve become totally enamored with dehydrating pumpkin puree instead of freezing it!
+I’ve become totally enamored with dehydrating pumpkin puree instead of freezing it.
 No more room taken up in the freezer or trying to get a chunk of pumpkin puree to thaw.

 I simply measure out my dehydrated pumpkin puree and add hot water.
 It quickly rehydrates the Pumpkin puree!